Bhutan bestows highest civilian honor on Prime Minister Modi - ExBulletin

 Bhutan bestows highest civilian honor on Prime Minister Modi

+On the occasion of Bhutan’s national holiday, Bhutan has decided to award its highest civilian honor Ngadag Pel gi Khorlo or the Order of Druk Gyaplo to Prime Minister Narendra Modi.
+In a tweet today, the Prime Minister of Bhutan, Dr Lotay Tshering, said that His Majesty spoke the name of Prime Minister Narendra Modi for the highest civilian decoration Ngadag Pel gi Khorlo.

-“SM underlined all the unconditional friendship and support Modiji has shown over the years and especially during the pandemic.
-Well deserving!
-Congratulations from the people of Bhutan.
-In all interactions, consider Your Excellency a great spiritual human being.
-I look forward to celebrating this honor in person.
-Bhutan’s prime minister’s office said in a statement on Facebook.
+In a Facebook post, the Prime Minister’s Office of Bhutan said, His Majesty underlined all the unconditional friendship and support Narendra Modi has shown over the years and in particular during the Covid-19 pandemic.
+Congratulating Narendra Modi, Dr Lotay Tshering said in all interactions that he viewed Mr Modi as a great spiritual human being.
+He said he was looking forward to celebrating the honor in person.

-He also wished his compatriots to celebrate the 114th National Day of Bhutan which commemorates the coronation of His Majesty the first King of Bhutan, Druk Gyalpo Ugyen Wangchuck on December 17, 1907.
+The AIR correspondent reports that the charismatic figure of Prime Minister Narendra Modi has won him the admiration of people around the world.
+As a result, many countries honored him with their highest civilian honors.
+Likewise, numerous non-governmental organizations and foundations have also awarded him prestigious prizes.
+In 2016, he received the highest civilian honors from Saudi Arabia and Afghanistan.

+In 2018, he received Palestine’s highest honor.
+In 2019, the United Arab Emirates awarded the Prime Minister of India the Order of Zyed Prize.
+In the same year, Russia, Bahrain and the Maldives also awarded Mr. Modi their respective highest civilian honors.

 Sources